 The following patient organisations are not yet affiliated or represented by a pan-European or international umbrella organisation, but are providing crucial support to patients on the national level.
 They may even be of help to find similar patient organisations in the same disease area in other countries:

 Patients undoubtedly constitute one of the main cornerstones of the European Reference Networks.
 The involvement of patients’ organizations in the Board of EuroBloodNet has been assured from the beginning in order to guarantee their pivotal role within the network and keep EuroBloodNet patients’ centred approach.

 EURORDIS – Rare Diseases Europe has played an active advocacy role over the last ten years in favour of European Reference Networks (ERNs).
 It has established European Patient Advocacy Groups – ePAGs – for each ERN and is ensuring a transversal coordination as well as providing specific training programmes.

-In May 2016, the rare disease patient community in the field of hematology, including hematological malignancies, elected six ePAGs’ representatives ensuring that patient’s voice is fully represented in the EuroBloodNet Board and sub-clinical committees and increasing the role of patients in clinical care in Europe.
+In May 2016, the rare disease patient community in the field of hematology (including hematological malignancies) voted and co-opted seven ePAG representatives who are ensuring that the patient’s voice is fully represented in the EuroBloodNet Board and sub-clinical committees and increasing the role of patients in clinical care in Europe.